 Walter J. One taught us about the psychodynamics of orality and what it means to listen – a lesson that has a profound impact on our reading life.
 These apps and website are what I use to enjoy cheap or free audiobooks online.
 If you’re looking for some audiobook recommendations, this article includes some of my favorites.

-It’s this magic place where they let you borrow books for free.
+The library is this magic place where they let you borrow books for free.
 I know, I know, it sounds too good to be true.
 Well, if you’re not into the smell of dusty hardback books, then peruse their audio section.
 They’ll typically have a lot of new releases and some of the best audiobooks available.
 You can check them out for a couple weeks absolutely free.
 You can also check out as many audiobooks as you want (unlike DVDs).
 You can also log into their database and often borrow new releases.

 I have been a member of Audible for a little over two years now.
 Their memberships start out at $7.49/month for the first three months and then go up to 14.95/month.